John Rudder: Art

-Rudder has been an artist for many years, previously entering the Blake Prize for Religious Art.
+Rudder was an artist for many years, previously entering the Blake Prize for Religious Art.
 He recently returned to painting, and his entry was selected for display in the exhibition of the inaugural Phoenix Prize for spiritual art in 2005.

 Personal life

-Rudder has been a member of the Uniting Church in Australia.
+Rudder was a member of the Uniting Church in Australia.
 Until her death in 2008 he was married to Trixie, a part-time lay pastor for a congregation of the Uniting Church at Gunning, near Canberra.

 In December 2010 he remarried and moved to Sydney.
-His second wife Dr Julie Waddy PhD OAM worked as an ethnobiologist and linguist working with the Anglican Church Missionary Society on Groote Eylandt in the Northern Territory with the aboriginal people for 30 years, and returned to Sydney in 2005.
+His second wife Julie Waddy OAM worked as an ethnobiologist and linguist working with the Anglican Church Missionary Society on Groote Eylandt in the Northern Territory with the aboriginal people for 30 years, and returned to Sydney in 2005.

-John says that his relationships – what most white Australians would call friendships and family – are mostly with the Aboriginal people.

-John passed away on the afternoon of the 24, July 2021.
+Rudder died on 24 July 2021.

 Publications

 Rudder has self-published a book on the counting (relationship) system of Australian Aborigines, has produced teaching materials for his courses in aboriginal speaking and thought, and is in the process of completing an Aboriginal–English dictionary.
 His recent writing has been extensively in collaboration with Stan Grant.